List of Royal Australian Air Force air marshals: Air marshals

 Air marshal is the highest permanent rank in the Royal Australian Air Force.
 The rank of air marshal is always held by the Chief of Air Force, though is also held when a RAAF officer is appointed as Vice Chief of the Defence Force, Chief of Joint Operations, Chief of Joint Capabilities or equivalent positions.
 Richard Williams was the first officer to attain the rank of air marshal in the RAAF on promotion in 1940.
 Regarded as the 'father' of the Royal Australian Air Force, Williams was its first and longest serving chief, being appointed to the post during three different periods and serving for a total of thirteen years.
-Stephen Chappell is the most recent officer to obtain the rank of air marshal, having been promoted to the rank in July 2024.
+Glen Braz is the most recent officer to obtain the rank of air marshal, having been promoted to the rank in July 2026.

 Air marshals of the Royal Australian Air Force are as follows: